12.2 Income Tax Credits

 tax years, the entity might achieve a better economic benefit (i.e., present

-considerations related to the realizability assessment of the related DTA and
+there are considerations related to the realizability assessment of the related

-certain interim reporting considerations.
-The impact of the accounting policy
+DTA and certain interim reporting considerations.
+The impacts of the accounting

 An entity that purchases a transferable credit should generally record a DTA for